 If you haven’t heard of Leave No Trace principles, they’re also really essential to read up on before heading anywhere into the outdoors in general.
 Following these important principles basically means doing your best to leave beautiful places like Northfield Falls as good (if not better) than you found them, both for their preservation and for the enjoyment of other visitors.

-Northfield Falls round Trip Details
+Northfield Falls Round Trip Details

 Distance: 0.1 KM / 328 Ft